-Base map information shown on this FIRM was derived from the U.S.D.A Farm Service National Agriculture Imagery Program (NAIP) dated 2010, and by the U.S Geological Survey Digital Orthophoto Quadrangles dated 1993 or later, produced at a scale of 1:24,000.
+Base map information shown on this FIRM was derived from the U.S.D.A Farm Service National Agriculture ImageryProgram (NAIP) dated 2014. oduced at scale of 1:24,000

 The profile baselines depicted on this map represent the hydraulic modeling baselines that match the flood profiles in the FIS report.
 As a result of improved topographic data, the profile baseline, in some cases, may deviate significantly from the channel centerline or appear outside the SFHA.